 Platform bird feeders

 Platform feeders are an excellent choice for any birder who wants to attract the widest variety of birds with virtually any type of seed.
 The open design of this feeder allows many birds of multiple sizes to feed at once, making for a busy and exciting experience – especially in the fall when birds are migrating and plentiful!
 The most important features to look for in a platform feeder are good drainage and quality materials.
-Choose a platform feeder with hardware that won’t rust and wood or bamboo that is resistant to rot and insects.
+Choose a platform feeder with hardware that won’t rust and materials that are resistant to rot and insects.
 A removeable tray with perforations for drainage will allow water to drain and air to flow while making it easy to keep clean.

 Tube bird feeders